Rights denied – Rouhani’s promise to Iran’s minorities proves empty, new report

 Rights Denied: Violations against ethnic and religious minorities in Iran is a comprehensive assessment of the human rights situation of ethnic and religious minorities in Iran since Rouhani’s election, covering roughly the period from 2013 to 2017.

-- The report will be launched at an event in Geneva, Switzerland, to coincide with the 37th UN Human Rights Council.
+- The report will be launched at an event in Geneva, Switzerland, to coincide with the 37th UN Human Rights Council, on Tuesday 13 March, 12:00 – 13:30 (GMT+1), Room XXI, Palais des Nations.
+The panelists will be the following:

 - Download Rights Denied Violations against ethnic and religious minorities in Iran on MRG’s Publications page.